-There are various institutions across South Africa who have embraced the use of mobile devices in teaching and learning, some of which will be collaborators on the PMD Project.
-These institutions include;
+There are various institutions across South Africa who have embraced the use of mobile devices in teaching and learning, some of which were collaborators on the PMD Project.
+These institutions include:

-This project will examine ways of enhancing blended and e-learning approaches through enabling personal mobile device access to technology both in and outside the classroom.
-It will initially explore synergies and research agendas across a number of universities where one to one personal ICT access is enable.
-The collaboration will function as a cross-institutional research and evaluation project.
+This project examined ways of enhancing blended and e-learning approaches through enabling personal mobile device access to technology both in and outside the classroom.
+It explored synergies and research agendas across a number of universities where one to one personal ICT access is enable.
+The collaboration functioned as a cross-institutional research and evaluation project.